HL7/US-Core/input/pagecontent/conformance-expectations.md

 #### Must Support - Coded Elements
-Coded elements (CodeableConcept, Coding, and code datatypes) marked as Must Support following the rules for their respective bindings.
+In addition the guidance provided by [FHIR Terminology], Coded elements (`CodeableConcept`, `Coding`, and `code` datatypes) marked as Must Support following the rules for their respective bindings.

-##### Required binding for CodeableConcept Datatype
+##### Required bindings Coded Elements

-[Required Binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used and using only text is not valid.
-Multiple codings (translations) are permitted as is discussed below.
+[Required Binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used.
+For `CodeableConcept` using only text is *not* valid, but multiple codings (translations) are permitted as is discussed below.

 For example, the [US Core AllergyIntolerance Profile] clinicalStatus element has a required binding to the AllergyIntoleranceClinicalStatusCodes ValueSet.
 When claiming conformance to this profile: